liferay/liferay-docs/userGuide/en/chapters/07-targeting-content-to-your-audience.markdown

 #### Managing Campaign Priority

-The priority of your campaigns becomes important when multiples are running at the same time on your website.
+The priority of your campaigns becomes important when multiple campaigns are running at the same time on your website.
 The Campaign Content Display application can be configured to display content based on the campaign your users match.
 When a user matches multiple campaigns, the one with the highest priority takes precedence.

 If you have several Campaign Content Display applications around your website configured to display different content per campaign, changing the priority of